MrKaszeba19/PapajLang/README.md

 ### Commands for arrays

+### Advanced mathematical functions
+**Note**: If you do not want to type `Array.` every time, just type `@use(Array)` before.

+Visit [here](https://github.com/RooiGevaar19/RPNCalculator/wiki/Array) for Array package functions.

 **Note**: Array indexes start from 0, i.e. a N-elements array has indexes of [0..N-1]

 - array1 function

 Programme Function | Purpose
 ------------------ | -------
-length | Returns length of an array pop | Pops the last element of an array shift | Pops the first element to an array
+Array.length | Returns length of an array
+Array.pop | Pops the last element of an array Array.shift | Pops the first element to an array

 - array1 number1 function

 Programme Function | Purpose
 ------------------ | -------
-getAt | Get a value from N1 index popAt | Pop an element from a N1 index
+Array.getAt | Get a value from N1 index
+Array.popAt | Pop an element from a N1 index

 - array1 entity1 function

 Programme Function | Purpose
 ------------------ | -------
-push | Pushes an entity to the array (as its last element)
+Array.push | Pushes an entity to the array (as its last element)

 - array1 number1 entity1 function

 Programme Function | Purpose
 ------------------ | -------
-setAt | Set a value at a N1 index pushAt | Push an element before a N1 index
+Array.setAt | Set a value at a N1 index
+Array.pushAt | Push an element before a N1 index

-**Examples:**
-- `5 times 2 sum` sums five 2's
-- `5 times scan all sum` sums five numbers scanned by an input
-- `"ls" shell` executes `ls` (assuming RPN uses `bash`)

 ### Other built-in functions